PODCAST: https://open.spotify.com/episode/2YDXlghaCbuEtRlYh5DbhQ?si=sBEGAJQ7RyOgMLi7M8LPNQ

 “That is the difference in our thinking,” said my friend.

-After thinking about the three Mexican brothers, I realised I felt a bit sorry for them.
+After thinking about the three Mexican brothers, I felt slightly sorry for them.
 By the way, what got my attention was the fact that they were very honourable.
 They were using their own fuel and generator to bake the muffins.
 They did not rip the owner off using his electricity.
 They were also very well groomed and well presented.
 I would love to know the real story behind the intentions of the three men.
 I must admit, I felt sorry for them.

 I have just revealed my thinking to you.
 I have a forgiving spirit and a generous heart.
 It does not mean I am right.
 My friend alluded to my compassionate attitude.